nen10/concepts/README.md

-# math_concepts
+# concepts
-representing mathmatics concepts
+representing mathmatical or any concepts